MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2022

+- Omnigrok: Grokking Beyond Algorithmic Data. [[paper]](https://arxiv.org/abs/2210.01117)
+  - Ziming Liu, Eric J. Michaud, Max Tegmark.
+  - Key Word: Grokking Dynamics.
+  - <details><summary>Digest</summary> Grokking, the unusual phenomenon for algorithmic datasets where generalization happens long after overfitting the training data, has remained elusive.
+We aim to understand grokking by analyzing the loss landscapes of neural networks, identifying the mismatch between training and test losses as the cause for grokking.
+We refer to this as the "LU mechanism" because training and test losses (against model weight norm) typically resemble "L" and "U", respectively.
+This simple mechanism can nicely explain many aspects of grokking: data size dependence, weight decay dependence, the emergence of representations, etc.

 - Minimalistic Unsupervised Learning with the Sparse Manifold Transform. [[paper]](https://arxiv.org/abs/2209.15261)
   - Yubei Chen, Zeyu Yun, Yi Ma, Bruno Olshausen, Yann LeCun.
   - Key Word: Self-Supervision; Sparse Manifold Transform.